abhinavpradeep13/Basic-DC-Circuit-Simulator/README.md

 **Abhinav Pradeep**

-If you found this project interesting, feel free to explore the repository and provide feedback.
+If you have any suggestions or feedback regarding this project, feel free to reach out or open an issue in the repository.